Revealed Preferences of One-Sided Matching: Rationalizability

-An important implication of Theorem \ref{thm:Main} is the following corollary: \begin{cor} Fix a problem $\left(A,\mathcal{A},H,\mathbf{L},\mu^{E},\mu\right)$ .
-The problem is rationalizable only if: whenever agents $i_{k},i_{k'}$ are the same type and $\mu^{E}(i_{k})=\mu^{E}(i_{k'})$, $\mu(i_{k})=\mu(i_{k'})$. \end{cor} \begin{proof} Appendix. \end{proof} That is, equal agents (of same type and same endowment) must receive the same house type.
-Briefly, the theorem requires equal treatment of equals. \begin{cor} Suppose $\mu^{E}(i_{k})=\mu^{E}(i_{k'})$ for all $k,k'\in\{1,...,K_{i}\}$ and for all $i\in A$.
+I present some corollaries.
+First, an important implication of Theorem \ref{thm:Main} is the following corollary: \begin{cor} Fix a problem $\left(A,\mathcal{A},H,\mu^{E},\mu\right)$.
+The problem is rationalizable only if: whenever agents $ik,ik'$ are the same type and $\mu^{E}(ik)=\mu^{E}(ik')$, $\mu(ik)=\mu(ik')$. \end{cor} \begin{proof} Appendix. \end{proof} That is, equal agents (of same type and same endowment) must receive the same house type.
+Briefly, the theorem requires equal treatment of equals.
+When types determine both preferences and endowments, this corollary gives us the condition for rationalizability. \begin{cor} Suppose $\mu^{E}(ik)=\mu^{E}(ik')$ for all $k,k'\in\{1,...,K_{i}\}$ and for all $i\in A$.
 That is, all agents of the same type have the same endowment.
-Then the problem $\left(A,\mathcal{A},H,\mathbf{L},\mu^{E},\mu\right)$ is rationalizable if and only if $\mu(i_{k})=\mu(i_{k'})$ for all $k,k'\in\{1,...,K_{i}\}$ and for all $i\in A$.
+Then the problem $\left(A,\mathcal{A},H,\mu^{E},\mu\right)$ is rationalizable if and only if $\mu(ik)=\mu(ik')$ for all $k,k'\in\{1,...,K_{i}\}$ and for all $i\in A$.
 That is, if and only if all agents of the same type receive the same house type. \end{cor} \begin{proof} ``Only if'' is a consequence of Corollary \ref{cor:equals}.
 To prove ``if'', note that everyone of the same type receives the same house type, so we can let everyone's favorite house be their allocated house. \end{proof} This resembles the \citet{DS63} theorems for general equilibrium.
 Their model is an endowment economy with a finite number of goods, agent types, $k$ copies of each type, and certain restrictions on preferences.
 Only allocations assigning the same bundle to all agents of the same type are in the core.
 While neither the Debreu-Scarf model nor my model contains the other, it would be interesting future work to investigate a whether deeper connection exists.